zhangchengyumiao/IEEE-Transactions/README.md

 Kinectv2 sensor using three different camera angles in the form of depth information, 3D skeleton information, RGB frames, and infrared sequences.
 The NTU dataset uses two benchmarks when dividing the training and test sets.
-Crosssubject divides the training set and test set by person ID.
+Cross-subject divides the training set and test set by person ID.
 The training set contains 40,320 samples, and the test set contains 16,560 samples.
 Cross-View divides the training set and the test set by the camera.
 The samples collected by camera 1 are used as the test set, and cameras 2 and 3 are used as the training set.
 The sample numbers are 18,960 and 37,920, respectively.
-We test our method on both cross-view and crosssubject protocols.
+We test our method on both cross-view and cross-subject protocols.
 ### NTU RGB+D 120:
 This dataset extends NTU RGB+D 60,
 a total of 113,945 samples over 120 classes performed by